What can a virtual assistant do for you is undoubtedly one of the key things on your mind when you explore hiring one.

 Someone with specialised virtual assistant skills is more suited to owning and/or managing a narrowly focused process in your company.
 Because they already have a specialised skill set and will just need a little more training from you than General Vas, they are typically more expensive.

-Project management, bookkeeping, video editing, and customer support are a few examples of tasks that are better left to a Specialized VA.
+support are a few examples of tasks that are better left to a Specialized Virtual assistant service.